AuthenticFF/jumpstart/README.md

 ### Other Tasks
 These tasks are useful later on in the development process when you'll be migrating content to and from the staging server.
 They are turned off by default.

-In order to turn them on, go into the `gruntfile.js` file and uncomment lines 149 and 150 down at the bottom.
+In order to turn them on, go into the `gruntfile.js` file and uncomment lines 10, 11, 149, and 150.

 ```sh
 $ grunt sync-down